-Computer Information Systems,
+Computer Information Systems, A.S.
+Degree

 The Computer Information Systems associate degree program prepares graduates for employment as entry-level programmers.
-Students learn the principles of structured programming with a strong emphasis on COBOL.
-Other areas of study include systems analysis and design, business application software, and microcomputer languages.
+Students learn the principles of structured programming with a strong emphasis on programming in COBOL and a personal computer language such as Visual Basic or C. Other areas of study include systems analysis and design, business application software, and microcomputer languages.

-In addition to the program's varied software component, students interact with an IBM mainframe computer and IBM compatible microcomputers.
 Graduates will be able to program business applications using structured design methodology.
 An optional work experience course is also available.